lertrel/goforit/README.md

 ## [Basic]
 ### 1. Functions
 Thinking of a function as an excel function like SUM() for examples.

+For performance sake, function _must_ start with '$', and conventionally all letters should be captital, word separater is optional, but should be '_'

+Ex.

+function $PRICE(_product, qty, discountType, payType, orderDate_)

+function $DAMAGE_POINTS(_attakcer, target, attack, times, distance_)

 There are 2 types for functions.
 #### 1.1 Built-in function

     Built-in functions are functions implemented in Go and registered to the underlying scripting VM/engine so they can be accessed by scripting language.

 	The advantange of using built-in functions is, they are run faster and do not required to be loaded and parsed by the underlying scripting VM/engine.

+	And as they are written in Go, so they are abstract logic that expected to be working on different scripting launuage.

 	**Full list of supported built-in functions** are provided at the end of this document.